Welcome on www.temple-thai.com, a website dedicated to temples and religious places in Thailand.

-I did not intend to set up another travel blog, my goal was not to highlight my incredible journey or some specific destination where everyone goes, but, at the contrary, to invite you to explore the kingdom with another mindset, to discover temples all over the country and to stay curious.
+I did not intend to set up a travel blog, my goal was not to highlight my incredible journey or some specific destination where everyone goes, but to invite you to explore the kingdom with another mindset, to discover temples all over the country and to keep your curiosity alive.

 This long presentation ends here.
 Thanks for reading it until the end, you are valiant.

-I guess it is now time for you to explore the website and its 550 temples.
-I also really wish that you have the possibility to explore some of them and that my website could help you in that matter to encourage you to discover unknown regions.
+I guess it is now time for you to explore the website and its 600 temples.
+I also really wish that you have the possibility to explore some of them and that my website could help you in that matter to discover unknown regions.

-For any questions or inquiries, I can be reached through the contact page or directly at this email address: email@example.com
+For any questions or inquiries, you can reach me through the contact page, or directly at this email address: email@example.com